Uckfield: Ashdown Radio (formerly Uckfield FM)

 Uckfield FM is a community radio station that supported Uckfield for its four-week festival in June and at Christmas each year.
 In July 2009 the station was granted a licence by Ofcom to become a full-time community radio station, broadcasting live to Uckfield and the surrounding areas from 1 July 2010.
-The station was founded by Mike Skinner, Paddy Rea, Gary King and Alan French and now has over 80 members who are all voluntary.
+The station was founded by Mike Skinner, Paddy Rea, Gary King and Alan French and now has more than 80 members, who are all voluntary.
 In the summer of 2008, ITV's Trinny and Suzannah was filmed at the Bird in Eye studios when Mayor Louise Eastwood was the star of the show.
-In 2014 the station was granted a five-year extension to its licence, taking "Uckfield FM's service through until 2020".
-As of 1 April 2022, the station expanded it's FM coverage area to take in the neighbouring town of Crowborough, and has re-launched as Ashdown Radio.
+In 2014, the station was granted a five-year extension to its licence, taking "Uckfield FM's service through until 2020".
+As of 1 April 2022, the station expanded its FM coverage area to take in the neighbouring town of Crowborough, and has re-launched as Ashdown Radio.